 Tomb of Jahangir, Lahore - History And More

-It is a significant tourist destination, and thousands of people visit it every day to learn about its fascinating history.
+It is a significant tourist destination, and thousands of people visit it daily to learn about its fascinating history.

 Tomb of Jahangir History